 This policy provides guidelines for the collection of biological samples from those individuals required to provide samples upon conviction or arrest for certain offenses.
-This policy does not apply to biological samples collected at a crime scene or taken from an individual in conjunction with a criminal investigation, nor does it apply to biological samples collected from those required to register, for example, as sex offenders.
+This policy does not apply to biological samples collected at a crime scene or taken from an individual in conjunction with a criminal investigation.